 Posted on November 04, 2015 |

-Welcome to Chaffee Tommarello, RRT, CPFT, AE-C, our November 5 Questions respondent!
-Ms. Tommarello is the Director of the Breathing Center for Cabin Creek Health Systems, which includes the Grace Anne Dorney Pulmonary Rehabilitation Program in Dawes, WV.
+Welcome to Chaffee Tommarello, RRT, CPFT, AE-C, Director of the Breathing Center for Cabin Creek Health Systems, which includes the Grace Anne Dorney Pulmonary Rehabilitation Program in Dawes, WV.
 Her practice focuses on pulmonary rehabilitation, pulmonary function testing, respiratory disease management and black lung benefits counseling.
 Ms. Tommarello earned a BA in Human Resource Management from Mary Baldwin College in 2000 and a BS in Respiratory Care from Shenandoah University in 2005.
 She is a Certified Pulmonary Function Technologist and a Certified Asthma Educator.

 What is the biggest challenge you face in improving the lives of people with COPD?